Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Introduction

-While there is vast literature in distributed computing on finding a feasible solution to constraint satisfaction problems, e.g., finding a maximal independent set, a $(\Delta+1)$-coloring, or a spanning tree, there is relatively limited understanding of sampling from a distribution over the set of feasible solutions.
-For example, due to a series of papers over the last 2 decades \cite{LotkerPPPSPAA2003,hegeman15_towar_optim_bound_conges_clique,ghaffari16_mst_log_star_round_conges_clique,jurdzinski18_mst_o_round_conges_clique}, the MST problem can be solved in just $O(1)$ rounds in the \cc{} model.
+While there is vast literature in distributed computing on finding an arbitrary feasible solution to constraint satisfaction problems, e.g., finding a maximal independent set, a $(\Delta+1)$-coloring, or a spanning tree, there is relatively limited understanding of sampling from a distribution over the set of feasible solutions.
+For example, due to a series of papers over the last 2 decades \cite{LotkerPPPSPAA2003,hegeman15_towar_optim_bound_conges_clique,ghaffari16_mst_log_star_round_conges_clique,jurdzinski18_mst_o_round_conges_clique, nowickiMST}, the MST problem can be solved in just $O(1)$ deterministic rounds in the \cc{} model.
 But as far as we know, there is no work on sampling a random spanning tree in the \cc{} model.

 There has been limited work on sampling combinatorial objects (e.g., colorings, independent sets, spanning trees) in other standard models of distributed computing such as \textsc{Congest} and \textsc{Local}; see \cite{FischerGhaffariDISC2018,CongestRandomWalk, WhatCanBeSampledLocally, distMetSampler, distJVV, LLLSampling, distSymBreaking, distFlipDynamics, exactDistSampling} for examples.
-For instance, in \cite{WhatCanBeSampledLocally} the authors present a distributed version of the sequential Metropolis-Hastings algorithm for weighted local constraint satisfaction problems.
-This is improved in \cite{FischerGhaffariDISC2018} and \cite{distSymBreaking}.
-Nevertheless, while there has been some work on distributed sampling, there are still a lot of fundamental gaps in our understanding of sampling in distributed settings.
+For instance, in \cite{WhatCanBeSampledLocally} the authors present a distributed version of the sequential Metropolis-Hastings algorithm for weighted local constraint satisfaction problems; subsequent work \cite{FischerGhaffariDISC2018,distSymBreaking} has improved this result.
+However, while there has been some work on distributed sampling, there are still a lot of fundamental gaps in our understanding.
 This paper aims to fill some of these gaps.